 Wool carpets are predominantly weaved from sheep’s fur.
 Today, New Zealand’s breed, the Merino, is thought to be of best quality by many, but other breeds, such as the Shetland Wool from the Scottish Highlands, and the Merino sheep in Saxony, Vermont, South Africa and the island of Tasmania are no further behind.

 Did you know that wool smells like it smells when it’s wet, because of the sulphur – one of the key ingredient elements that build up the structure of the fabric.
-Below we’ve weaved several more pros and cons on this type of carpets.
+Below we’ve weaved several more benefits and drawbacks of a wool carpet.

 - Durability.
 Wool is resistant to heavy use and even if flocks of people stomp a wool carpet every single day, it will still appear beautiful.
 As long as you bought a well-made one.

 - Inflammability.
-Wool might start to melt under high temperatures and fire, but in no way it will burn.
-Therefore, thanks to its flame concealing features, wool carpets find their place in many commercial building around the world.
+Wool might start to melt under high temperatures and fire, but in no way, it will burn.
+Therefore, thanks to its flame concealing features, wool carpets find their place in many commercial buildings around the world.

 - Absorbency.
 Wool comes in a variety of different dyes, so it’s easy enough to create wool carpets in different colours and shades, suiting to the admirer’s eye.
 This makes a wool carpet retain its shades over the years, and it simply looks pleasant.
 However, this is a double-edged sword – the absorbency works for any kind of liquids, including the undesirable ones such as wine or ink.